CALDISS-AAU/workshop_python-web-scraping/readme.md

-# Workshop: Introduction to Web Scraping and Crawling
+# Introduction to Web Scraping

-- Differences between HTML and rendered
-- Pages in HTML and Java - one is easier, one is difficult (and maybe not possible)
-- No history
-- Focus on scraping; mention crawling
-- Crawling is more complicated than scraping
-- Short Hyphe demonstration
+*Workshop for Digital Literacy 2020, November 19th*

+This workshop is part of [Support Workshops for Digital Literacy and Curriculum F20](https://github.com/edux-dk/support-workshops-f20).

 ## Schedule

 00:00-00:25 How does the internet work?
 (MJ)